cert-manager/infrastructure/README.md

 ### Social Media

-Credentials for all social media accounts are stored in Venafi's 1password.
+Credentials for all social media accounts are stored in the cert-manager 1Password team.

 #### Twitter / X

 [`@CertManager`](https://twitter.com/CertManager/) is used by maintainers to tweet about important releases or community updates.
+The password for the account is available in the cert-manager 1Password team.

 #### Mastodon / infosec.exchange

 [`@CertManager@infosec.exchange`](https://infosec.exchange/@CertManager) is used by maintainers to toot about important releases or community updates.
+The password for the account is available in the cert-manager 1Password team.

 ### cert-manager YouTube Account